As a MacAdmin, you probably know what an MDM is. But MDM is only half the story if you're new to Mac management. The other half is ABM.

 Read the additional dialogue.
 Tick the box next to I understand that this cannot be undone.

-Interested in taking Apple Business Manager for a spin?
+Interested in taking Apple Business Manager for a spin with all the bells and whistles?
 Start a trial with SimpleMDM and receive a fully functional account within minutes.